palasthotel/grid/readme.txt

 1. Extract the Plugin to a `grid` Folder
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Build landing pages at `Landing Pages`, `Switch into the Grid` and on next screen `save changes`
+1. Look for more plugins on wordpress.org that can provide grid boxes

 == Frequently Asked Questions ==